Absence & Illness

 If there has been a family bereavement or an incident that may affect your child’s attendance, behaviour or concentration, please contact the school so we can alert your child’s teachers and the pastoral team to ensure they offer the right support.
 Please be assured the details can remain confidential and, if required, the school can arrange for work to be sent home.

 Fitzharrys School considers its duty of care to students of utmost importance.
-Whilst attendance is always very strongly encouraged to support your child’s progress, children should not attend school if they are clearly too unwell, have a temperature or have experienced vomiting or diarrhoea in the last 24 hours.
+Whilst attendance is always very strongly encouraged to support your child’s progress, children should not attend school if they are clearly too unwell, have a temperature, or have experienced vomiting and/or diarrhoea within the last 48 hours.
 Children attending school are expected to take part in all activities unless they have a letter from a parent.
+This NHS webpage: Is My Child Too Ill for School provides useful detailed information, and the NHS poster linked below provides a useful summary to save for quick reference.

 If a child is taken ill at school, they should alert a member of staff who will alert a first aider.
 If they remain unwell, the Head of Year may give permission for them to go home once parents and carers have been contacted.
 In the case of accidental injury, parents and carers will also be notified as soon as possible.